-The Data Protection Act 2002 requires organisations to process personal data in accordance with its provisions, in particular the 8 Data Protection Principles.
+We use your personal information in line with the rules set out in the Data Protection Act 2018.
 If you have any questions about the way in which we process personal data, please contact us.

-The Clerk of Tynwald is the data controller within the meaning of this Act.
+The Clerk of Tynwald is the controller within the meaning of this Act.

 The Office of the Clerk of Tynwald collects and processes personal information to assist it with the functioning of parliament, the safety of officers and the public in the Tynwald Precincts and the prevention and detection of crime using CCTV.

 Our legal basis for processing your information

 We will only process your personal information if there is a legal reason for us to do so.
 We may rely on:

 - Your consent – if we rely on your consent to process your information you may withdraw your consent at any time by contacting the Data Protection Officer

 - The need to meet a legal obligation in carrying out statutory parliamentary functions

 - The need to meet a request you have made for information or a service